 This sewing and quilting machine come with various accessories, including the darning and the walking foot.
 The downsides of this model are that it’s slightly tight on space under the throat, and it doesn’t come with an extension table.
 That makes handling large, bulky quilts a bit harder.
 Overall, we recommend this machine if you value versatility above all!

 The widely known and loved company Singer covers this model with 25 years of warranty.

-4. Brother Designio Series, DZ2400, Computerized Sewing, and Quilting Machine
+4. Brother Designio Series DZ2400 Quilting Sewing Machine

-Here we have another model coming from Brother, this time a computerized sewing machine.
+Here we have another model coming from Brother, this time, one of the best digital sewing machines.
 This unit comes with a record number of built-in stitches – 185 total.
 Out of this staggering number, 55 are alphanumeric stitches which are great for monogramming.